 To setup a UTM-to-UTM RED tunnel, first choose one UTM to be the server.
 The server role is not related to how traffic will flow through the tunnel, only on which side will await connection, and which end will initiate the connection.
 The server will wait for connections from the client.

 This will generate a provisioning file for the remote UTM.
 Click the Download button, to save the .red provisioning file to disk.

-Please see KB 120157 for further details & instructions on configuring site-to-site RED tunnels.
+Please see How to configure Site-to-Site RED Tunnels for further details & instructions on configuring site-to-site RED tunnels.